ioccc-src/winner/next/rules.md

 These rules are a **VERY TENTATIVE proposal** for the next IOCCC and are **VERY LIKELY** to be updated before the next IOCCC.
 They are are provided as a **very tentative** hint at **what MIGHT** be used in the next IOCCC.
+In some cases they might even be a copy of the rules from the previous IOCCC.

 # The IOCCC is closed